Does Semaglutide Make You Tired? Managing Semaglutide Fatigue

 Other Common Side Effects of Semaglutide

-Fatigue is just one of the possible side effects of semaglutide, and like other GLP-1 receptor agonists, semaglutide may cause side effects.
-Most are mild to moderate and tend to improve as your body adjusts to the medication.
+Fatigue is just one possible side effect of semaglutide.
+As with other GLP-1 receptor agonists, semaglutide may cause other side effects.
+However, most are mild to moderate and tend to improve as your body adjusts to the medication.

 Common side effects include: